 Second, handling the extremely high resolution of the whole slide images (WSIs) within computational constraints is also a challenge.
-We address this by extracting non-overlapping 256x256 pixel patches on the 4x downsampled whole-slide image.
-For comparability with other work, we extract a 2048-dimensional feature vector for each patch using a standard ResNet50 pre-trained on ImageNet-1k v2 \cite{krizhevsky2012imagenet}.
-While HEALNet also achieves similar results on the raw patch data, this requires more significant downsampling in order to be computationally feasible.
-For this reason, in this study, we only ran the raw image data on a single cancer site (BLCA) and used the patch feature encodings for the full experiment runs.
+We address this by extracting non-overlapping 256x256 pixel patches on the 2x and 4x downsampled whole-slide image (\textasciitilde0.5 and 1.0$\mu m$ per pixel respectively).
+For comparability with other work, we extract a 2048-dimensional feature vector for each patch using a standard ResNet50 pre-trained on the Kather100K dataset, which consists of 100k histopathology images of both healthy tissue and colorectal cancer tissue \citep{pocock_TIAToolbox_2022}.
+While HEALNet also achieves competitive results on the raw patch data, this requires more significant downsampling to be computationally feasible at scale.

-\textbf{Handling missing modalities.} Another common challenge in clinical practice is missing data modalities during inference.
+\textbf{Handling missing modalities.} A common challenge in clinical practice is missing data modalities during inference.
 Namely, in practical scenarios, while models have been trained on multiple modalities, there is a great chance that not all data modalities are available for predicting the patient's outcome.
-Therefore, it is imperative that multi-modal approaches are robust in such scenarios.
-Typical intermediate fusion approaches would need to randomly initialise a tensor of the same shape, or sample the latent space for a semantically similar replacement to pass into the fusion function $f(h^1, ..., h^j; \theta)$ at inference, which is likely to introduce noise.
+Therefore, multimodal approaches must be robust to such scenarios.
+Typical intermediate fusion approaches would need to randomly initialise or impute a tensor of the same shape, or sample the latent space for a semantically similar replacement to pass into the fusion function $f(h^1, ..., h^j; \theta)$ at inference, which is likely to introduce noise.
 In contrast, HEALNet overcomes this issue by design: the iterative paradigm can simply skip a modality update step (Equation~\ref{eq:update_function}) at inference time in a noise-free manner.
 Note that these practical benefits also extend to training scenarios, where a (typically small) number of samples are missing some modalities.
-Rather than imputing this data or completely omitting the samples, HEALNet is able to train and utilise all the available data using the same update principle.
+Rather than imputing this data or completely omitting the samples, HEALNet can train and utilise all the available data using the same update principle. \looseness -1